erankitcs/schemavalidatexmltojson/pipeline/README.md

 aws codecommit create-repository --repository-name schemavalidatexmltojson
 ```

-This is a blank project for Python development with CDK.
+This is a CI/CD project based Python development with CDK for SAM Application (schemavalidatexmltojson)

 The `cdk.json` file tells the CDK Toolkit how to execute your app.